 Only those people having gained inner freedom and peace are able to change the world and, consequently, perform a leadership mission.

-Summing it up, freedom for a leader means the possibility to plan their actions independently, to determine paths for a company’s development and create conditions facilitating full-scale realization of employees’ gifts and talents.
+Summing it up, freedom for a leader means the possibility to plan their actions independently, to determine paths for a company’s development and create conditions facilitating the full-scale realization of employees’ gifts and talents.

 All of that is possible only on one condition: a leader should have inner freedom, a kind of rebellious spirit driving them over any barriers towards achieving their goals.